-From visiting historical sights to finding the best authentic cuisine, travelling is certainly one of life's greatest adventures.
-We're sharing some travel inspo for your future trips through our own escapades abroad.
+From visiting historical sites to finding the best authentic cuisine, travelling is one of life's greatest adventures.
+Our "Travel Notes" series features travel itineraries from real people as inspiration for your future escapades.

 Close your eyes and picture a tropical paradise.
 Do you see lush forest sceneries, pristine beaches and delectable fresh food?
 You might be thinking of Bali.
 With its picturesque rice fields, relaxing ocean views, vibrant party hubs and beautiful temples, this Indonesian island — also known to locals as the "Island of the Gods" — has risen to fame as a tourist destination.

 Scroll through your Instagram feed and you're bound to find enticing photos of Bali.
 From the flower-laced swings to the wacky shots with local Macaque monkeys, it seems like there's no shortage of Instagrammable moments when you're in the island.
 Last month, we finally had the chance to visit Bali for #TeamClozette's company trip.
 Although we only got a few days to roam around the island, we managed to visit some awesome budget-friendly Instagrammable spots.
 Keep reading to know more!

 Here's something you need to know when travelling to Bali: arranging for private transportation beforehand is a must.
 The areas of interest — Ubud, Seminyak, Canggu and many more — are far away from each other and public transportation is very sparse.
 If you know how to drive motorcycles, you also have the option to rent one, but if you're like us who can't, then your best bet is to hire a private van.
 We booked ours via Klook.

 Streets of Denpasar, Bali; this photo is taken from our hired private car.